albedozero/tgs_analyzer/README.md

-Rise/Set Time Calculator
+TGS Analyzer
 ====================
-GUI program for analyzing and extracting spectra from astronomical images taken using a transmission grating spectrometer (TGS).
+GUI program for extracting and analyzing spectra from astronomical images taken using a transmission grating spectrometer (TGS).

 Using/Installing TGS Analyzer